-- provide an intellectually challenging and vocationally relevant learning experience where learners can develop and demonstrate a critical knowledge and understanding of the theoretical concepts of business and management and their utility in improving business and management practice; - provide learners with the opportunity to focus on particular aspects of business and management relevant to their backgrounds, interests and career aspirations in the context of an industry based specialism; - facilitate the development and demonstration of learners' intellectual skills of information processing, analysis, synthesis, critical appraisal, creativity and innovation and the ability to manage and make decisions in situations of ambiguity and uncertainty; - enable learners to develop business and management competences and research skills to enhance employability and support career advancement; - deepen understanding and broaden an awareness of cultural issues through working within international student groups; - produce future managers who are able to improve the quality of management decision-making, leadership and business practice across a range of organisations and in a variety of contexts. - provide a forum for informed and reflective participation in debates about the professional, educational, political and cultural implications of textile management in contemporary societies around the world. - develop sensitivity toward and awareness of styles, trends and lifestyle issues that impact on the textile industry and textile consumers.
+- provide an intellectually challenging and vocationally relevant learning experience where learners can develop and demonstrate a critical knowledge and understanding of the theoretical concepts of business and management and their utility in improving business and management practice; - provide learners with the opportunity to focus on particular aspects of business and management relevant to their backgrounds, interests and career aspirations in the context of an industry based specialism; - facilitate the development and demonstration of learners' intellectual skills of information processing, analysis, synthesis, critical appraisal, creativity and innovation and the ability to manage and make decisions in situations of ambiguity and uncertainty; - enable learners to develop business and management competences and research skills to enhance employability and support career advancement; - deepen understanding and broaden an awareness of cultural issues through working within international student groups; - produce future managers who are able to improve the quality of management decisionmaking, leadership and business practice across a range of organisations and in a variety of contexts. - Introduce, interpret and critically evaluate the role and value of design innovation management concepts, tools and approaches in a variety of forms.